-Based on above, the school is hereby directed to calculate the excess fee/charges collected from students during FY 2017-2018 and FY 2018-2019 and immediately refund/adjust the excess fee collected and submit the evidence of refund/adjustment to the Directorate within 30 days from the date of this order.
+Based on above, the school is hereby directed to calculate the excess fee/charges collected from students during FY 2017-2018 to FY 2019-2020 and immediately refund/adjust the excess fee collected and submit the evidence of refund/adjustment to the Directorate within 30 days from the date of this order.
 Further, the school is directed not to increase any fee/charge of any class without approval from the Directorate.